RIKEN-RCCS/HPCI_Shared_Storage/README.md

 # HPCI Shared Storage App

-This software is a web application that runs on Open OnDemand.
+This software is a web application that runs on Open OnDemand server.
 It allows users to mount and unmount HPCI Shared Storage.
+The Open OnDemand server requires the HPCI shared storage client to be installed in advance.

 ## Installation